sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The 57 human-readable text labels of the CDDL-based CoSWID vocabulary are mapped to integer indices via a block of rules at the bottom of the definition.
 This allows a more concise integer-based form to be stored or transported, as compared to the less efficient text-based form of the original vocabulary.

 Through use of CDDL-based integer labels, CoSWID allows for future expansion in subsequent revisions of this specification and through extensions (see {{model-extension}}).
 New constructs can be associated with a new integer index.
 A deprecated construct can be replaced by a new construct with a new integer index.
 An implementation can use these integer indexes to identify the construct to parse.
-The CoSWID Items registry, defined in {{iana-coswid-items}}, is used to ensure that new constructs are assigned a unique index value on a first-come, first-served basis.
+The CoSWID Items registry, defined in {{iana-coswid-items}}, is used to ensure that new constructs are assigned a unique index value.
 This approach avoids the need to have an explicit CoSWID version.

 In a number of places, the value encoding admits both integer values and text strings.
 The integer values are defined in a registry specific to the kind of value; the text values are not intended for interchange and exclusively meant for private use as defined in {{iana-private-use}}.